 X-ray.
 This imaging test uses a small amount of radiation to make images of tissues, bones, and organs onto film.

 MRI.
 This imaging test uses large magnets, radio waves, and a computer to make detailed images of tissues in the body.
-It can often find damage or disease in around ligament, tendon, or muscle.
+It can often find damage or disease in and around ligament, tendon, or muscle.

 CT scan.
 This imaging test uses a series of X-rays and a computer to make horizontal images of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.